 The instructor will respond to student e-mail by the end of the next business day.

-In this course, students will utilize Aplia to complete homework assignments and to participate in economic experiments.
+In this course, students will utilize Aplia to read the textbook, complete homework assignments, and to participate in economic experiments.
 Students will use Canvas to take exams.

 Students will be held responsible for the information on these pages.